-In addition, data on fuel consumption was also monitored and analysed.
+In addition, fuel consumption data was also monitored and analysed.

-Overall, the vehicles equipped with the In-cab coach showed a substantially lower rate of speeding events than those without.
-In fact, the average number of speeding events recorded per 100 miles travelled was 53% less than the that recorded by the LCVs without immediate feedback.
+Overall, the vehicles equipped with the in-cab coach showed a substantially lower rate of speeding events than those without.
+In fact, the average number of speeding events per 100 miles travelled was 53% less than in LCVs without immediate feedback.

-This is a dramatic effect and can only be seen as a notable modification in driver behaviour that undoubtedly leads to significant improvements in safety.
-At which point, it’s worth remembering that speed is an incredibly important element in overall safety levels.
-In the UK, over 3,000 people lost their lives in road traffic incidents where speed was a contributory factor.
-Speed is also correlated to injury levels and to the financial impact of road collisions.
+This dramatic difference is a notable change in driver behaviour that undoubtedly leads to significant improvements in safety.
+At which point, it’s worth remembering that speed is an important element in overall safety levels.
+In the UK, over 3,000 people lost their lives in road traffic incidents where speed was a factor.
+Speed is also correlated to injury levels as well as the financial impact of road collisions.

-And it has a profound impact on fuel economy, where fuel efficiency levels fall off dramatically with increasing speed.
-Managing speed is thus a ‘very good thing’ and the impact of immediate feedback via the In-cab coach should be seen in this context.
+And it has a tangible impact on fuel economy, as fuel efficiency levels drop off dramatically with increasing speed.
+Therefore, managing speed is important and the impact of immediate in-cab coach feedback should be seen in this context.

-- Harsh driving events are also considerably lower in vehicles with the In-cab coach, with the number of events recorded per hour down by over 25%
+- Harsh driving events are lower in vehicles with the in-cab coach, with the number of events recorded per hour down by over 25%

-- Idling times are also lower, with equipped LCVs showing idling time as 7.5% of total driving time against the 9% figure shown by those without the In-cab coach
+- Idling times are lower, with equipped LCVs showing idling time as 7.5% of the total driving time, against 9% by those without